List of Coronation Street characters introduced in 1960: Harry Hewitt

 Harry and Lizzie were married in 1948, and in 1949 their daughter Lucille was born.
-With Thomas's passing in 1947, the Hewitts stayed on at 7 Coronation Street, now the third generation of their family to inhabit Coronation Street.
+With Thomas's death in 1947, the Hewitts remained at 7 Coronation Street, now the third generation of their family to inhabit Coronation Street.

 The Hewitts led a peaceful life in the Street until the cold winter of 1959, when Lizzie was hit by an out-of-control bus which had skidded on the ice.
 Harry latterly comforted the driver, before being informed by Ena Sharples that it was his own wife who had been hit in the crash.
 Harry tried for some months to look after Lucille on his own but, despite help from his neighbours, he realised he was unable to properly support her alone and so he applied to the council to take her into care.
 When the day arrived for Lucille to go to the children's home, Harry was almost as distressed as Lucille, feeling the sense of loss from his daughter's departure almost as much as he had with Lizzie.

 Lucille, unwilling to spend Christmas in the orphanage, walked all the way to Coronation Street in late December 1960, convincing Harry to let her stay at least until after Christmas.
 Harry arranged for his neighbour Esther Hayes to look after Lucille when he was away at work.
 For a short while the following year Harry's sister Alice moved into his home to help look after Lucille, but neither party enjoyed the arrangement and shortly afterwards Alice left to take a housekeeping job elsewhere.
 Harry was not short of female attention though, as local shopkeeper Florrie Lindley and one of his colleagues Eileen Hughes fought over his attentions.
 Harry was not romantically attracted to either lady.

 The barmaid of the Rovers Return, Concepta Riley, also returned to Weatherfield from her native Ireland in 1960.
 A flirtation sprang up between Concepta and Harry, with Harry taking Concepta to the Bus Depot Dance.
 While on a coach trip to Blackpool Harry proposed to Concepta, who accepted.
 Despite her family's initial reservations due to Harry being a Protestant, Harry and Concepta were married on 1 October 1961 in a Catholic ceremony, with Concepta's parents' blessing.
 The couple honeymooned on the Isle of Man.

 Harry did not settle down easily into his second marriage.
 Arguments over furniture and Harry's tendency to spend the evenings drinking with Len Fairclough followed.